codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ---

-### 20190408 - Day 75 (Monday)
+### 20190409 - Day 76 (Tuesday)

 - [x] added some updates to the upcoming Portefolio website
+- [x] moving on with the Tribute page project.
+- [ ] should start thinking about the Landing page project and frame it thight once again

+For the 2nd time this month, I thought it could be nicer to work on a bigger screen than my 12 inch laptop.
+May be... :wink:
++ Should find this little post-it with nice VSCode shortcuts on it.
+Would be helpful too.

+---

+### 20190410 - Day 77 (Wednesday)

 - [ ] moving on with the Tribute page project.
 Hope to finish it today for last check and deploy tomorrow
+I MUST stop testing new ideas all the time and focus on finishing.
+I will fine-tune later in the reasonable remaining time.
+- [ ] prepare for next week training
+- [ ] prepare the slides for the code intro talk I'm giving in 10 days

 - [ ] should start thinking about the Landing page project and frame it thight once again
+- [ ] Resume reading about React
+- [ ] Resume React on Scrimba & freeCodeCamp

 ---